brainvisa/casa-distro/doc/source/bbi_daily.rst

 5. Install the compiled software in a new *user image* based on the ``casa-run`` image (the software is installed under ``/casa/install``);

+6. Install a fresh *user environment* from that user image.

-6. Run the tests in the user image.
+7. Run all tests in that user environment.

 Walkthrough